 Top 5 dog-friendly beaches in and around Melbourne

-Melburnites are spoiled for choice when it comes to beaches in Melbourne to take their dog to soak up some sun and sea.
+Melbournites are spoiled for choice when it comes to places to take their dog to soak up some sun and sea.
+Consider one of these for your next day out together.

 1. Brighton Dog Beach